 In an independent survey of 3000 consumers by Chatbots.org and eGain across the US and the UK

-- 53% found chatbots to be “not effective” or only “somewhat effective”
+- 43% found chatbots to be “somewhat effective”

-US consumers are more demanding than their UK counterpart
+US consumers are more demanding than UK customers

 In the Chatbots.org-eGain survey, US consumers were harsher in their assessment of chatbots with 14% rating them as not effective versus only 5% in the case of UK consumers.

 - This is perhaps an indication that US consumers are challenging chatbots with more complex questions than UK consumers.